Overview of Bohmian Mechanics: Bohmian Mechanics for Many-Particle Systems

 The adjective ``many-particle'' can certainly be used with classical mechanics for $N$ particles interacting through $V(\vec{x},t)$.
 Now, it would be interesting to address the previous problem of storing the state of a 10-particle system but now from the classical mechanics perspective.
 Solving the problem means finding the many-particle trajectory $\vec x^{\rm cl}[t]$.
 As discussed at the end of subsection 1.2.4, a classical many-particle trajectory can be computed alone, without knowing the rest of the trajectories of the ensemble (with different initial positions).
 At a computational level, this feature of classical mechanics implies a dramatic simplification.
 Basically, at each time step of the simulation, if the analytical expression for the potential is known, we just need to save the position and velocity of each particle.
 This means 20 real values for the 10-particle systems mentioned above.
 The classical trajectory of each particle, $x^{\rm cl}_k[t]$, can be obtained by solving a coupled system of Newton's second laws:

 Fortunately, to compute a single classical trajectory $\vec x^{\rm cl}[t]$, we only need to evaluate the derivative of the many-particle potential $V(\vec{x},t)$ along the trajectory.
-In the quantum case, even finding a single trajectory means solving for the entire wave function $\psi(\vec{x},t)$ that includes the information of the entire ensemble of possible trajectories.
-To be fair, let us mention that the whole ensemble of classical or quantum trajectories will require similar computational resources.
+In the quantum case, even finding a single trajectory means solving for the entire wave function $\psi(\vec{x},t)$ that \emph{encapsulates} the information of the entire ensemble of trajectories of all other experiments (the quantum wholeness).

 In the scientific literature, there are many attempts to provide reasonable approximations to the many-body quantum problem.
-Density functional theory \cite{om.kohn1964,om.kohn1965} and the Hartree--Fock approximation \cite{om.Hartree,om.Hartree2,om.Fock} are some of the most popular techniques among the scientific community for dealing with the many-body problem.
-In Sec 1.3.6 we will discuss whether Bohmian trajectories can help in solving the many-body problem.
+Density functional theory \cite{om.kohn1964,om.kohn1965} and the Hartree--Fock approximation \cite{om.Hartree,om.Hartree2,om.Fock} are some of the most popular techniques among the scientific community for dealing with the many body problem.
+In \sref{om.sec_many.1} we will discuss whether Bohmian trajectories can help in solving the many body problem.
 In what follows, we present the basic theory of the many-particle Bohmian trajectories.